kenichi/angelo/README.md

 inside an `eventsource` handler block.
 These can also be "later" be iterated over so one can do things like emit a message on every SSE connection when the service receives a POST request.

 The `sses` helper includes the same a context ability as the `websockets` helper.
-In addition, the `sses` stash includes methods for easily sending events or messages to all stashed connections. **Note that the `Stash::SSE#event` method only works on non-default contexts and uses the context name as the event name.**
+Also, by default, the helper will `reject!` any closed sockets before returning, just like `websockets`.
+You may optionally pass `false` to the helper to skip this step.In addition, the `sses` stash includes methods for easily sending events or messages to all stashed connections. **Note that the `Stash::SSE#event` method only works on non-default contexts and uses the context name as the event name.**

 ```ruby
 eventsource '/sse' do |s|